 Soothing your baby does three wonderful things:

-- Calms your baby and makes her feel loved
+- Calms your baby and makes them feel loved

 - Calms you down and makes you feel useful and more in control of the situation